severin-lemaignan/dorothy-reporting/dorothy-report.md

 ----------

+The central foreseen impact of DoRoThy was to promote and further develop the *European leadership in cognitive robotics as well as natural human-robot interaction* (Section 3.1 of Annex 1).
+While the detailed work carried out over the course of the project has significantly deviated from the original proposed plan (see Section 5 below), DoRoThy has achieved this high-level goal, by effectively laying the ground for a novel research paradigm for cognitive robotics and human-robot interaction: deep-learning of social interaction.

+The DoRoThy project has led to significant progress towards the understanding and analysis of complex, natural social interactions.

 <!--
 Include in this section whether the information on section 2.1 of the DoA (how your project will contribute to the expected impacts) is still